High School Dual Enrollment

 Students who have the opportunity to earn credits through the Dual Enrollment program can apply the earned credits directly into one of the College’s associate degree programs.
 The College offers more than 60 degree programs and has transfer agreements with more than 40 colleges and universities.
 Transferring after earning your associate degree is easy and many four-year schools offer scholarships to Delaware County Community College students.
 You may also transfer the credits you earn in the Dual Enrollment program directly to a four-year school, putting you even closer to earning your bachelor’s degree**.

-**Transferability of credits earned within the Dual Enrollment pilot program is dependent on the college/university and program that the student enrolls.
+**Transferability of credits earned within the Dual Enrollment program is dependent on the college/university and program that the student enrolls.

 Save hundreds of dollars on tuition costs

-As part of the College’s pilot program, students will save significantly on tuition costs.
+As part of the College’s program, students will save significantly on tuition costs.
 Students from sponsoring school districts will pay just $40 per credit, while students from non-sponsoring districts will pay $80 per credit.
 This is almost a 70 percent discount on the College’s standard tuition rate.